robbiejaeger/memento-mori/README.md

 * [ ] Handle what happens when the push notification is clicked
 * [ ] Add unique identifier for user (maybe through OAuth...)
 * [ ] Put on production to increase testing of users and devices
+* [ ] Add random push notifications for clients from the server directly (not triggered externally from Postman, for instance)

 Push Service specifics:
 * [X] Add VAPID public and private keys